metaskills/less-rails-bootstrap/README.md

 ## Contributing

-This gem is fully tested for Rails 5.2.
-We run our tests on [Travis CI](http://travis-ci.org/metaskills/less-rails-boostrap) in both Ruby 1.9, 2.0 and jRuby 9000.
+This gem is fully tested for Rails 5.0 to 5.2.
 If you detect a problem, open up a github issue or fork the repo and help out.
 After you fork or clone the repository, the following commands will get you up and running on the test suite.

 ```shell
 $ bundle